covid19dk/fastRestimation/data/SSI_daily_hosp_raw/README.txt

 some sensible rounding is needed

-absence of data from e.g. 2nd means plot har not bar on that day and no one was recorded hospitalized.
+absence of data from e.g. 2nd means plot has no bar on that day and no one was recorded hospitalized.
 Every timeseries has recoreded all days until (excluding) day of time series.